AstraVerse

 Quotes from temple priests expressing concerns about misrepresentation and narrative manipulation

-Key concerns included misrepresentation, trivialization, and manipulation of sacred narratives.
+Key concerns from cultural stakeholders included misrepresentation, trivialization, and manipulation of sacred narratives.

 Digital Ethnography: Player Perceptions